Installation scenarios

 Portable computer

-In this case, BL Banking is not installed on the user's computer but in a folder assigned to the user on the network drive.
-All application files and application data are stored in the selected installation folder.
-If you select a drive protected by the operating system registration, the data is additionally protected by the Windows logon.
+BL Banking is not installed on a user's computer but in a folder assigned to the user on the network drive.
+The application files and application data are stored in the selected installation folder.
+If you select a drive protected by the operating system registration, the data is additionally protected by this login.
 This operating mode is a single-user installation, too.

 USB memory stick

-Scenario: While traveling, you plan to use BL Banking from different locations and computers.
+Scenario: A user plans to use BL Banking from different locations and computers.

 BL Banking is installed on a USB memory stick.
 All application files and application data are stored on the USB stick.
 The application can then be started from any computer with the same operating system (e.g. Windows).